HaskellEmbedded/HaskellEmbedded.github.io/drafts/2016-01-04-introducing-ion.md

-The world of rigid, deterministic timing didn't really have a place for this sort of uncertainly-timed, non-deterministic, divergent behavior.
-(Actually, I had tried my best to make some similar and simpler procedures work in Atom.
+The world of rigid, deterministic timing didn't really have a place for this sort of uncertainly-timed, non-deterministic, divergent behavior (someone's probably codified this into a theorem or something).
+Actually, I had tried my best to make some similar and simpler procedures work in Atom.
 I made specifications which ran with the same rigid timing regardless of when operations actually finished, and to make this reliable, I set that timing to be very slow, and had parts of the specification disabled if earlier steps failed.
-It worked, but operations took up far more time than needed, and handling anything more divergent than 'if this failed, don't run that' might be very messy.)
+It worked, but operations took up far more time than needed, and handling anything more divergent than 'if this failed, don't run that' might be very messy.

 This also is a bit tricky to handle in C in any context without threads or coroutines.
 It almost always will involve callbacks,